FOR IMMEDIATE RELEASE

 12.Everybody’s Out of Town

 Adds Thomas, “The biggest blessing for me is that I never get tired of the songs I have had the privilege to share with the world.
 I still feel an emotional connection to them, and as they bring back great memories for me, they affect me the same way they might touch a longtime fan of my music.
 I never planned any of this out, so to be able to express myself in music and have that as a vehicle for my life for as long as I have is something I am always grateful for.
-There are so many thrills, satisfactions and great adventures I’ve had being involved in this for so many years, and I’m excited to have the opportunity with The Living Room Sessions to present some of my favorite songs in a different setting that feels just like home.”
+There are so many thrills, satisfactions and great adventures I’ve had being involved in this for so many years, and I’m excited to have the opportunity with http://www.canadianpharmacy365.net/product/viagra/ in a different setting that feels just like home.”

 Thomas’ Oscar winning “Raindrops” in “Spider-‐Man 2” in 2004, underscored the singer’s continued place as an identifiable cultural touchstone.
 In recent years—as he continues to perform 60-‐80 shows annually throughout the U.S. and internationally-‐-‐everywhere from Australia and Hong Kong (last year) to Paris (this coming March 2013), with plans to tour this year with the release of “The Living Room Sessions” in the Spring.